officialmelon/RoGit/README.md

 **roGit** is a pure-Luau port of Git designed to run directly within **Roblox Studio**.
 It fundamentally allows developers to interact with the Git protocol (`https://`) to clone, commit, pull, and push Roblox Instances natively.

-**WARNING: Experimental Software**
-> **DO NOT use this for actual production version control at its current stage.**
+**Experimental Plugin**
-> It is highly unreliable, contains bugs, and *can* cause data loss in your experience.
+> This plugin is experimental, contains bugs, and *can* cause data loss in your experience.
 I am **not** responsible for any lost work.
 Use entirely at your own risk!

 *Note: This is strictly a hobby project.
 Meaningful updates or stability patches are not guaranteed.*